 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.12% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Apple Creek is a great place for families with children to consider.
-First of all, many other families with children live here, making Apple Creek a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Apple Creek has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Apple Creek is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Apple Creek’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The percentage of adults in Apple Creek with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.67% of adults in Apple Creek have a bachelor's degree or advanced degree.
+The citizens of Apple Creek are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in Apple Creek have a bachelor's degree or advanced degree

 The per capita income in Apple Creek in 2022 was $34,454, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $137,816 for a family of four.
 However, Apple Creek contains both very wealthy and poor people as well.